The Best How to Put on a Motorcycle Helmet Strap

 Adjusting for Comfort

-After you’ve located a helmet that fits, you can put it on for approximately 15 minutes to ensure it’s comfy.
+After you’ve located a helmet that fits, you can wear it for approximately 15 minutes to ensure it’s comfortable.
 Ensure there are no tension points and that it doesn’t cause discomfort.

 Additional Tips for Helmet Safety